Why is “pick one goal setting framework” the wrong question?

 The Goal Cascade is good at one job: connecting the 5 to 10 year horizon to today’s specific action through six named levels.

-The architecture is original to us.
-The underlying research is well-established: Carver and Scheier’s cybernetic control theory of nested goal hierarchies [13], Locke and Latham’s hierarchical goal-setting research [7], and the action-identification work on how high-level intentions translate to low-level actions.
-We cover this architecture in depth in a separate walkthrough, linked below.
+The underlying research is well established: Carver and Scheier’s cybernetic control theory of nested goal hierarchies [13], Locke and Latham’s hierarchical goal-setting research [7], and the action-identification work on how high-level intentions translate into low-level actions.
+We cover this architecture in depth in a separate walkthrough.

 What the Goal Cascade is good at: it connects horizon to today.
-Without the cascade, the Summit Goal sits floating above the calendar and the weekly check-in sits floating below it, with nothing connecting them.
+Without it, the Summit Goal floats above the calendar and the weekly check-in floats below it, with nothing joining them.

 What the Goal Cascade leaves to chance: how you write any individual goal at any individual level.
-The architecture is a scaffold for goals; the goals themselves still need to be written, and the architecture does not tell you how.
+The architecture is a scaffold for goals.
+The goals themselves still need to be written, and the scaffold does not tell you how.

 Two-day rule / Never Miss Twice (Clear 2018; Lally et al. 2010): the recovery clause